jasper-gordon/ear_music/README.md

 # ear_music
 Date 7 December 2020

-Project Description: As noted in the song_generator.py file documentation, the goal of this project is to use code
+Project Description: As noted in the song_generator.py file documentation, the goal of this project is to gneerate music with computer code.
+More specifically, to use EarSketch to compose a relaxing song.
+Rather than compose
-    to generate music.
-More specifically, to use in this case EarSketch to compose a relaxing song.
-Rather than compose each note and chord, this projects aims to use a set of loops and a given set of parameters to make a song that goes beyond simple repetition.
+    each note and chord, this projects aims to use a set of loops and a given set of parameters to make a song that goes beyond simple repetition.